 The Role of the Mentor in the NIH’ Awards

 The NIH is the most prestigious and renowned medical research agency and training center, because of its sustained status as the world leader in basic, clinical, and translational research discoveries.
 This grand structure operates through an organized support fund mechanism comprising of a variety of grant awards further categorized into different series.
-Each grant program is differentiated by several NIH designated activity codes in order to additionally simplify the common understanding.
+Each grant program is differentiated by several NIH-designated activity codes in order to additionally simplify the common understanding.

-Out of all the NIH grant awards, K award, or career development award, bags relatively more assigned mentors than any other grant program because this award is very important for clinical and translational researchers to progress in academia.
+Out of all the NIH grant awards, the K award, or career development award, bags relatively more assigned mentors than any other grant program because this award is very important for clinical and translational researchers to progress in academia.
 Career development (K) awards are basically transitioning awards with an objective to provide fund support and mentored training to physician-scientists and potential biomedical investigators until they are qualified to pursue an independent research career.
-Every year there is a great tooth and nail fight among junior investigators aiming for career independence transition, in order to secure the grant funding support and training opportunity.
+Every year there is a great tooth and nail fight among junior investigators aiming for career independence transition, in order to secure the grant funding support and training opportunities.
 (Casebolt, Macrine, Markowitz, Ripley and Williams, 2012).

 The varying roles and responsibilities attributed to the NIH mentorship faculty depend on many different factors, for instance, the particular field, the kind of expectations and relationship, and qualification capacity.
-Yet, there are some certain elements that serve as accountability barometer for the credibility of an individual mentor, such as:
+Yet, there are some certain elements that serve as accountability barometers for the credibility of an individual mentor, such as: